thiernomoudou/edu-ERP/README.md

 # edu-platform
-University Management Platform based on  Django and Angular
+Cloud-based University Management Platform based on  Django and Angular